Contact Service Director Rex Blair at (614) 991-6886 or email@example.com.

 Depending on existing conditions, the Township may be able to install drainage tile purchased by the property owner.
-The Township’s standard for yard tile/ditch pipe is 12” N-12 polyethylene pipe.
-Each property must be reviewed and approved by the Township Road Superintendent.
+The township’s standard for yard tile/ditch pipe is 12” N-12 polyethylene pipe.
+Each property must be reviewed and approved by the township’s service director.

 A streetlight is out or not working properly?